baiyumo2003/stor-664-project/reports/README.md

 # Report Folder

 This folder contains all written components of the project.
-These can be PDFs of the two parts of your report.
-If you wish, you can also include the source files used to generate the reports, but this is optional.

 ## Structure
 ```text
 report/